modocache/MDCSwipeToChoose/README.md

 You don't have to use a subclass of `MDCChooseView`.
 You can use the `mdc_swipeToChooseSetup:` method on any `UIView` to enable swipe-to-choose.

-In the following example, we adjust the opacity of a `UIWebView` when its panned left and right.
+In the following example, we adjust the opacity of a `UIWebView` when it's panned left and right.

 ```
 #import <MDCSwipeToChoose/MDCSwipeToChoose.h>